n3-charts/line-chart/README.md

 > For more information about interpolation, please consult the [D3.js documentation about that][1].

+#### Mode
+The mode can be set to 'thumbnail' (default is empty string).
+If so, the chart will take as much space as it can, and it will only display the series.
+No axes, no legend, no tooltips.
+Furthermore, the lines or areas will be drawn without dots.
+This is convenient for sparklines, for instance.

 ### Building
 Fetch the repo :
 ```sh